ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_helloworld.md

 - The **Event Log** window in Core shows output from scripts, including errors.
 You can enable it by clicking **Window** in the top menu bar, and selecting **Event Log**.
 - The [Core API](core_api.md) page lists code created for you to use in Core.
 - The [API Examples](examples.md) page has sample code using the **Core API** with explanations that you can use to better understand how the objects and functions are used.
+- The [Programming in Lua](https://www.lua.org/pil/contents.html), a free online version of the official "Programming in Lua" book by Roberto Ierusalimschy.
+- The [Scripting Help Section](https://forums.coregames.com/c/scripting-help/16) on the Core Creator Forums.

 ## Part One: Creating Your First Script